The Only Running Footman

-The Footman is a public house in Charles Street, Mayfair, long famous for its sign, which used to read, in full, I am the only Running Footman.
-At 24 characters, this was the longest pub name in London until modern pubs were created with fanciful names such as The Ferret and Firkin in the Balloon up the Creek.
+The Only Running Footman (also referred to as The Footman) is a public house in Charles Street, Mayfair, long famous for its sign, which used to read, in full, I am the only Running Footman.
+At 24 characters, this was the longest pub name in London until modern pubs were created with fanciful names (such as Chelsea's The Ferret and Firkin in The Balloon Up The Creek).

+Formerly the "Running Horse", the establishment was first built in 1749 and rebuilt in the 1930s.

+The pub is variously said to be named after a retired footman who bought the establishment and named it after himself, or via its then owner William Douglas, 4th Duke of Queensberry, who employed a footman "said to be able to keep up a respectable 8 mph".
 Footmen were originally employed to run ahead of a carriage to ensure the way was clear.
 As roads got better and clearer the demand for their services fell away and many were re-employed as household servants.
-One footman instead bought the tavern, then called the Running Horse, and renamed it after himself.

-The establishment was first built in 1749 and rebuilt in the 1930s.

 The pub is believed to have been the inspiration for the Junior Ganymede Club, a fictional club in P. G. Wodehouse's Jeeves stories.
 It is a significant location in Martha Grimes's 1986 mystery novel I Am the Only Running Footman, which takes its title from the pub.